 How does the image travel to our brain?

-Photoreceptors contain a pigment which is sensitive to light.
-When light hits a photoreceptor, the pigment changes shape and this in turn causes an electrical signal to be produced.
+Photoreceptors contain a pigment that is sensitive to light.
+When light hits a photoreceptor, the pigment changes shape and this, in turn, causes an electrical signal to be produced.
 Photoreceptors connect to other nerve cells within the retina, these eventually connect to nerve fibres on the inner surface of the retina.
 The nerve fibres join together to form the optic nerve at the back of the eye.

 The optic nerve leaves the eye socket and enters the brain cavity.
 The two nerves from each eye meet and join in a structure called the optic chiasm.
 The optic nerve from each eye then divides in the optic chiasm.
 Half of the nerve fibres from each side cross over and continue to the back of the brain, to an area of the brain called the visual cortex.
 As a result, the right side of the brain receives information from both optic nerves for the left visual field, and the left side of the brain receives information from both optic nerves for the right visual field.